Now You See Her: Lizzy Caplan Opens Up Her Bag Of Tricks & Reveals What She's Been Hiding

 Lizzy Caplan is happy to humblebrag about the skills she picked up on the set of Now You See Me 2, in which she plays a magician who helps save the world from an evil tech genius.
 She's especially proud of the sleight-of-hand move in which she makes a card disappear.
 "Just imagine the best hiding-a-card trick that you’ve ever seen," the 33-year-old actress tells me.
 "That’s close to what it is.”

 We'll just have to take her word for it, since she doesn't carry a deck of cards on her person.
 No matter, though.
-Card tricks or no card tricks, Caplan's ability to infuse every role with her trademark dark humour is its own type of magic.
-We spoke to her about her new movie (in theatres July 4), the illusions she performs on a daily basis, and the tricks she's still trying to master.
+Card tricks or no card tricks, Caplan's ability to infuse every role with her trademark dark humor is its own type of magic.
+We spoke to her about her new movie (in theaters June 10), the illusions she performs on a daily basis, and the tricks she's still trying to master.

 We'll just have to take her word for it, since she doesn't carry a deck of cards on her person.
 No matter, though.
-Card tricks or no card tricks, Caplan's ability to infuse every role with her trademark dark humour is its own type of magic.
-We spoke to her about her new movie (in theatres July 4), the illusions she performs on a daily basis, and the tricks she's still trying to master.
+Card tricks or no card tricks, Caplan's ability to infuse every role with her trademark dark humor is its own type of magic.
+We spoke to her about her new movie (in theaters June 10), the illusions she performs on a daily basis, and the tricks she's still trying to master.

 Advertisement